HerpDerpinstine/bHapticsLib/README.md

 Third-party Libraries used as Source Code and/or bundled in Binary Form:
 - [SimpleJSON](https://github.com/Bunny83/SimpleJSON) is licensed under the MIT License.
 See [LICENSE](https://github.com/Bunny83/SimpleJSON/blob/master/LICENSE) for the full License.
+- [IndexRange](https://github.com/bgrainger/IndexRange) is licensed under the MIT License.
+See [LICENSE](https://github.com/bgrainger/IndexRange/blob/master/LICENSE) for the full License.
+- [ValueTupleBridge](https://github.com/OrangeCube/MinimumAsyncBridge) is licensed under the MIT License.
+See [LICENSE](https://github.com/OrangeCube/MinimumAsyncBridge/blob/master/LICENSE) for the full License.
-- [websocket-sharp](https://github.com/sta/websocket-sharp) is licensed under the MIT License.
-See [LICENSE](https://github.com/sta/websocket-sharp/blob/master/LICENSE.txt) for the full License.
+- [WebSocketDotNet](https://github.com/SamboyCoding/WebSocketDotNet) is licensed under the MIT License.
+See [LICENSE](https://github.com/SamboyCoding/WebSocketDotNet/blob/master/LICENSE) for the full License.

 Credit to [bHaptics](https://www.bhaptics.com) for making the Gear, bHaptics Player, and the original C# and C++ Libraries.